Eschatologue/CM_wiki/docs/class/paladin/index.md

 ## Level 6: Aura Of Protection

-You radiate a protective, invisible aura that extends 10 feet from you in every direction, but it doesn’t extend through Total Cover.
+You radiate a protective, invisible aura that extends 10 feet from you in every direction, but it doesn't extend through Total Cover.
 The aura is inactive while you have the Incapacitated condition.
 You and your allies in the aura gain a bonus to saving throws equal to your Charisma modifier (minimum bonus of +1).

 If another Paladin is present, a creature can benefit from only one Aura of Protection at a time; the creature chooses which one when entering the auras.